 It was, sadly, also a pack of really quite transparent lies, promulgated by the likes of Boris Johnson and Nigel Farrage, who ran what amounted to the prototype for Trump’s later campaign for President, capitalizing on populist anger, economic dislocation, racism, and essential confusion as to how things work.
 Much as one later marvelled at how a farcical carnival barker like Trump could win so many over to his side, one watched, gobsmacked, speechless, as these characters carried the day:

-When contemplating the sheer brazenness of the hucksterism, as well as the almost shrill tone of the patently false pro-Brexit propaganda that preceded the referendum, one can’t help but reach one of those “I can’t prove it by I know it’s true” conclusions: behind the scenes there must have been a cackling Vladimir Putin pulling the strings, somehow.
+When contemplating the sheer brazenness of the hucksterism, as well as the almost shrill tone of the patently false pro-Brexit propaganda that preceded the referendum, one can’t help but reach one of those “I can’t prove it but I know it’s true” conclusions: behind the scenes there must have been a cackling Vladimir Putin pulling the strings, somehow.
 The misinformation, fake news, and relentless bald-faced lying are too reminiscent of what became of the U.S. Presidential campaign to avoid the suspicion of a single guiding hand, or at least a common strategy of interference.
 This is particularly so since Brexit is so very much in line with Putin’s fervent wish to disrupt European solidarity and weaken Western alliances, the better to play his fundamentally weak hand against foes who don’t seem to realize they hold nearly all the face cards.

 Truly, the way Putin is striding around the world stage like he’s the master of a superpower, rather than the corrupt steward of an economic and military basket case, has to stand as one of the greatest triumphs of image over substance in the history of geopolitics.
 I suppose we should salute him, grudgingly, for that, and the brilliant game of divide-and-conquer that he’s been playing within the Western alliance system over the past few years.